Skip to content

 Key Summary

-• Every Mesh can be a parent container and include child meshes.
+• Every Mesh can act as a parent container and include child meshes.

 • Child coordinates are always relative coordinates based on the parent's position.

-• Parent's rotation and scale transformations are physically inherited by the child, making it easy to implement complex linked animations.
+• A parent's rotation and scale transformations are physically inherited by its children, making it easy to implement complex linked animations.

 Next Steps